silvacms/documentation/source/silva/buildout/extending.rst

       client5:client5-conf
       client6:client6-conf

-We can now use our profile.
-Your ``buildout.cfg`` file will be for your ZEO server, with two ZEO clients:
+We can now use the profile.
+Use the ``buildout.cfg`` file to control the creation of the Zeo server and clients.
+The following example creates a Zeo server with 2 clients.

 .. code-block:: ini